supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - Using the <span style="padding: 3px; background-color: fuchsia;">fuchsia line</span> and <span style="padding: 3px; background-color: silver;">gray line</span>, we can see that the expected nap period for that given hour is between 15:00 (<span style="padding: 3px; background-color: silver;">gray line</span>) and 16:30 (<span style="padding: 3px; background-color: fuchsia;">fuchsia line</span>).

 # Alertness tab
-Before we get started, I should tell you that things are going to become wild.
+Before we get started, I should tell you that things are going to become fiddly.

 # Changelog